Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 -  *2025.07*: &nbsp;🎉⚽ The Dionysus team placed third in the RoboCup World Championship.
 -  *2025.06*: &nbsp;🎉🎖️ Awarded the Infineon Technologies Scholarship by Jiangnan University for outstanding academic performance.
 -  *2025.05*: &nbsp;🎉⚽ The Dionysus team won First Prize and placed third in the RoboCup China Open 2025.
--  *2025.04*: &nbsp;🎉🎖️ Recognized as a "Sanhao (Three-Good) Student" by the Wuxi Municipal Education Bureau.
+-  *2025.04*: &nbsp;🎉🎖️ Recognized as a "Sanhao Student" by the Wuxi Municipal Education Bureau.
 -  *2024.11*: &nbsp;🎉⚽ The Dionysus team participated in the RoboCup Brazil Open and achieved 6th place worldwide.
 -  *2024.07*: &nbsp;🎉🖥️ Became a visiting student at the MMLab of ShanghaiTech University.
 -  *2024.05*: &nbsp;🎉⚽ The Dionysus team won the First Prize and placed third in the RoboCup China Open.